Regularization of linear regression model#

 Feature scaling and regularization#

-On the one hand, weights define the link between feature values and the predicted target.
+On the one hand, weights define the association between feature values and the predicted target, which depends on the scales of both the feature values and the target.
 On the other hand, regularization adds constraints on the weights of the model through the alpha parameter.
-Therefore, the effect that feature rescaling has on the final weights also interacts with regularization.
+Therefore, the effect that feature rescaling has on the final weights also interacts with the use of regularization.

-Let’s consider the case where features live on the same scale/units: if two features are found to be equally important by the model, they will be affected similarly by regularization strength.
+Let’s consider the case where features live on the same scale/units: if two features are found to be equally important by the model, they are affected similarly by the regularization strength.

-As a side note, some solvers based on gradient computation are expecting such rescaled data.
-Unscaled data will be detrimental when computing the optimal weights.
-Therefore, when working with a linear model and numerical data, it is generally good practice to scale the data.
+Furthermore, many numerical solvers used internally in scikit-learn behave better when features are approximately on the same scale.
+Heterogeneously scaled data can be detrimental when solving for the optimal weights (hence the warnings we tend to get when fitting linear models on raw data).
+Therefore, when working with a linear model and numerical data, it is generally a good practice to scale the data.

 )